LaunchSchoolKalisz/Launch_School_RB130/variable_scope.md

 ```

 ### Global Variables
 Global variables have (surprise!) global scope, meaning that they can be accessed and changed throughout the scopes of the program.
-Global variables are not commonly used, as unexpected challenges can arise.
+Global variables are not commonly used, as unexpected challenges can arise with being able to change a variable anywhere in the program.
 ```ruby
 $global_var = "Availability: e v e r y w h e r e"
 ```

 ### Class Variables
-Class variables become a bit more complex.
-They are available throughout a class, and are available to use by instance variables as well as the class itself.
+Class variables are available throughout a class, and are available to use by instance variables as well as the class itself.
 However, they must be initialized at the level of the class itself.
 They can then be changed by class or instance methods.
 ```ruby
 @@confusion_level = 0
 ```